schoener/jee8_recipes/fileupload/README.md

 # Simple File Uploader Implementation
-This is a html servlet file upload implementation.
+This is a simple html servlet file upload implementation.
 The uploaded file will be read and printed on the page.
 # Form description
-* The form looks like this:
+* The form which will be used looks like this:

 ```
 <form method="POST" action="fileupload" enctype="multipart/form-data">